 Berlin is arguably Europe’s hippest city – a dynamic, multicultural metropolis where the emphasis is on creativity and expression.
 This city has been on the rise architecturally, economically and socially since 1989.
 Cultural offerings include a thriving contemporary art and music scene, world class museums and world renowned orchestras, opera houses and theaters.
-Academic year, fall and spring semester students select a minimum of 4 classes from a large array of subjects at Freie Universität Berlin including German language (no previous German language study is required).
-Summer and January (winter) term students select from a number of courses offered at Humboldt University, Berlin's oldest university, including classes in German language, history and culture.
-Social and cultural activities and sightseeing around Berlin are included.
+Summer students take up to 6 semester credits while academic year, fall and spring semester students take up to 15 semester credits from a large array of subjects at Freie Universität Berlin, including German language (no previous German language study is required).
+An Internship program is also offered for summer students at Freie Universität Berlin!
+Another program offered for summer and January (winter) term allows students to earn up to 6 semester credits from a number of courses offered at Humboldt University, Berlin's oldest university, including classes in German language, history and culture.
+Social and cultural activities and sightseeing around Berlin are included in all programs.
 Depending on the academic term, travel excursions may include a trip to Potsdam; Prague, Czech Republic; London, England; Dresden; or a week-long European city tour.
 Please visit the AIFS website for term-specific details.